charman02/zap/README.md

-PURPOSE
+# Purpose
 The purpose of Project 3 was to write my own compression program called zap.
 The program will be used specifically for compressing and decompressing text files using the Huffman coding algorithm.

-FILES
+# Files
-HuffmanCoder.h: interface of HuffmanCoder class HuffmanCoder.cpp: implementation of HuffmanCoder class unit_tests.h: unit tests used to test HuffmanCoder member functions main.cpp: calls encoder or decoder on given input and output files, depending
+HuffmanCoder.h: interface of HuffmanCoder class

+HuffmanCoder.cpp: implementation of HuffmanCoder class

+unit_tests.h: unit tests used to test HuffmanCoder member functions

-    on whether "zap" or "unzap" is given as one of the command line arguments
+main.cpp: calls encoder or decoder on given input and output files, depending on whether "zap" or "unzap" is given as one of the command line arguments

 README: explains program design and discusses specifics

-Makefile: defines rules to create executable huffman_wiki.txt: the Wikipedia definition of Huffman coding - used as a new
+Makefile: defines rules to create executable

+huffman_wiki.txt: the Wikipedia definition of Huffman coding - used as a new input text file to test and pass to ./zap zap

-    input text file to test and pass to ./zap zap my_wiki.zap: zapped (encoded) file of huffman_wiki.txt my_new_wiki.txt: unzapped (decoded) file of my_wiki.zap pride_and_prejudice.txt: the entire text of Pride and Prejudice used as a new input text file to test and pass to ./zap zap my_pride.zap: zapped (encoded) file of pride_and_prejudice.txt my_new_pride.txt: unzapped (decoded) file of my_pride.zap
+my_wiki.zap: zapped (encoded) file of huffman_wiki.txt

+my_new_wiki.txt: unzapped (decoded) file of my_wiki.zap

+pride_and_prejudice.txt: the entire text of Pride and Prejudice used as a new input text file to test and pass to ./zap zap

-INSTRUCTIONS
+my_pride.zap: zapped (encoded) file of pride_and_prejudice.txt

+my_new_pride.txt: unzapped (decoded) file of my_pride.zap

+# Compile/Run
+        make zap
-The make command compiles my program and "./zap [zap | unzap] inputFile outputFile" runs it.
+        ./zap [zap | unzap] inputFile outputFile

-OUTLINE
+# Outline
 A min-heap priority queue of HuffmanTreeNode pointers was used to build the Huffman code tree.
 The queue was represented under the hood using a vector.
 A min-heap priority queue can be used to construct a Huffman code tree because